4 – Artificial Intelligence Act: Safe, reliable and human-centred artificial intelligence

 Such high-risk AI systems are only allowed if certain requirements are fulfilled.
 The main requirements are as follows:

-3. Limited risk: Transparency obligations
+3. Limited risk: Additional transparency obligations

 - AI systems intended to interact with natural persons should be designed and developed in such a way that natural persons are informed that they are interacting with an AI system, unless this is obvious from the circumstances and the context of use.